 Pair using a prohibited bid or exceeds the maximum of dots allowed shall be reported to The Tournament Committee by The Tournament Director.
-The Tournament Committee may penalize a team that repeatedly violates these regulations.
+The Tournament Committee may penalize a team that repeatedly violates these especially the System Summary, the opening bids and the responses in the first round of bidding.
+Use of the WBF Convention Card is not mandatory, but strongly recommended in the Chairman's Cup.